 The property can be negatively geared where the monthly expenses are greater than the rental income.
 This will lessen your taxable income, and properties that are negatively geared may grow in value overtime, which can offset your financial losses.
 It’s essential to know what kind of strategy will work for you.

 It’s important to make a smart decision when choosing an investment grade property.
-Along with that, it also pays to have a good investment property loan that is suitable to your needs and financial status.
-You can check out our investment loan products today so you can start searching for an investment grade property.
+It also pays to have a good investment property loan that is suitable to your needs and financial status.
+You can check out our investment loans today so you can start searching for an investment grade property.